Allain18/pol/README.md

 `bin` : Print in binary format the last number of the stack and remove it

+`oct` : Print in octal format the last number of the stack and remove it

 `s` : Print the stack

 `clear` : Empty the stack